danielmiessler/fabric/patterns/summarize_rpg_session/system.md

 OUTPUT INSTRUCTIONS:

-Ensure the Previously On output focuses on the recent episode, just the background from before.
+- Ensure the Previously On output focuses on the recent episode, just the background from before.

-All quotes must come directly from the input/transcript.
-Do not generate any quotes yourself!

-Ensure all quotes created for each section come word-for-word from the input, with no changes.
+- Ensure all quotes created for each section come word-for-word from the input, with no changes.

-Do not hallucinate or make up quotes.

-Only use the dialog from the transcript/input.

-ENSURE ALL OUTPUT QUOTES COME DIRECTLY FROM THE PROVIDED INPUT

-Do not complain about anything, just give the output as requested.
+- Do not complain about anything, just give the output as requested.

+- Create the summary.

 # INPUT

-TRANSCRIPT:
+RPG SESSION TRANSCRIPT: